Tears Are Falling

-"Tears Are Falling" is a song by the American band Kiss.
-It was the lead single from the group's 1985 studio album Asylum.
+"Tears Are Falling" is a song by American rock band Kiss.
+It was released as the lead single from the band's 1985 studio album Asylum.

 Background

 The track was written and sung by vocalist/guitarist Paul Stanley.
 It is one of Kiss' few songs since the 1970s to have been solely created by him.
 It would also be Stanley's last individual composition until "Loving You Without You Now" on his 2006 solo album Live to Win.

 Reception

 Cash Box said it has "a distinctive chorus hook and a pop arrangement."

 Music video

 A video to promote the single was filmed in London in September 1985, and was directed by David Mallet.
 It was one of three videos produced in promotion of the 'Asylum' album, along with 'Uh!
 All Night' and 'Who Wants to Be Lonely'.
 Despite the low production values of the 'Tears Are Falling' video, it was heavily played on MTV's Dial MTV phone video-request show for several months, until a new ruling stated that the requested videos had to be only a few weeks old to qualify.